 Cheltenham Festival 2024: Dates, times, racecourse guide and more

-The four-day Cheltenham Festival starts today, pitching the best of British jump-racing against rivals from across the Irish Sea.
+The four-day Cheltenham Festival pitches the best of British jump-racing against rivals from across the Irish Sea.

-The Irish have dominated in the past few years and are expected to do so again, with about 55,000 Irish turfistes descending on Gloucestershire.
+The Irish have dominated in the past few years and are expected to do so again, with about 55,000 Irish racing fans descending on Gloucestershire.
 The Cheltenham racecourse itself welcomes about 70,000 spectators every day.

-In the build-up to this week’s festival there was disappointment for trainer Nicky Henderson, after Constitution Hill, the defending champion, was ruled out of today’s Champion Hurdle.
+In the build-up to this week’s festival there was disappointment for trainer Nicky Henderson after Constitution Hill, the defending champion, was ruled out of Tuesday’s Champion Hurdle, won by State Man.

+On Wednesday, Rachael Blackmore on Captain Guinness won the day’s big race, the Champion Chase, before Willie Mullins secured his 100th Festival win with Jasmin De Vaux.
+Thursday saw the British trainers fight back, and Sir Alex Ferguson celebrate two winners as an owner with Monmiral for Paul Nicholls and Protektorat for Dan Skelton.

-For a full guide to the first day of the festival, see our tips and best bets for day one.
+For a full guide to the final day of the festival, see our tips and best bets for day four, including Gold Cup tips.

 When is the 2024 Cheltenham Festival?
 Start and end dates

-The Cheltenham Festival starts today, March 12 and ends on Friday, March 14.
+The Cheltenham Festival started on Tuesday, March 12 and concludes on Friday, March 14.
 The Gold Cup is on the final afternoon – view our full guide to the runners and riders for Friday’s Cheltenham showpiece.

 How many days is the Cheltenham Festival?